jeras/TCB/doc/TCB.md

 Intended for read modify write and similar operations and for QoS control.

+### Endianness and data alignment

+The TCB protocol is endianness agnostic, as long as the address is aligned to the data width.

+The address is aligned if `$clog2(BW)` least significant address bits are zero.

+TODO: check this.

+#### Misalignment handler

+Two different implementations
+1. Performs 2 accesses and stitches them together, optionally caches one or more unused parts of previous accesses.
+2. Splits the bus into narrower busses, and increments the address.

 ## Reference implementation

 The reference implementation is written in SystemVerilog.